aidenlab/juicer/CPU/README.md

 **BETA VERSION**

 Report bugs using the Issues tab.
-This script has not been thoroughly tested.

-Make sure you've installed BWA and Java-1.7 before proceeding.
+Follow the documentation on [the wiki](https://github.com/theaidenlab/juicer/wiki/Running-Juicer-on-a-cluster) for dependencies, directory structure, and usage.